-Another aspect of an EKG Technician job description is Holter monitoring.
+Another aspect of an EKG technician job description is Holter monitoring.
+Holter monitoring and stress testing are procedures reserved for EKG technicians with advanced training.
 A Holter monitor is a portable device for monitoring heart activity.
 EKG technicians place electrodes on the patient's chest and attach a portable EKG monitor to the patient's belt.
 Following 24 or more hours of normal activity by the patient, the technician removes a tape from the monitor and places it in a scanner, and prints the information from the tape for analysis by a physician.

 An EKG technician job description also often includes administering a treadmill test.
 For a treadmill stress test, EKG technicians document the patient's medical history, explain the procedure, connect the patient to an EKG monitor, and obtain a baseline reading and resting blood pressure.
 Next, they monitor the heart's performance while the patient is walking on a treadmill, gradually increasing the treadmill's speed to observe the effect of increased exertion.

 Other EKG technician duties may include:

 - explaining testing procedures to patients to obtain cooperation and reduce anxiety

 - obtaining and recording patient identification, medical history, or test results